-Hence, the start of a long and difficult cycle; the two trigger each other.
+Hence, the start of a long and complex cycle; the two trigger each other.

 The effects of alcohol can negatively impact hormones, brain function and sleep.

-These three things are important for keeping you stable and of sound mind.
+These three things are essential for keeping you stable and of sound mind.

 Hangxiety is more than just your regular hangover.

-It is intense nervousness and discomfort that can affect your ability to function properly and also cause you to ignore your obligations and responsibilities.
+It is intense nervousness and discomfort that can affect your ability to function correctly and cause you to ignore your obligations and responsibilities.

-Whilst nights of heavy drinking or binge drinking can trigger anxiety, those who have an alcohol addiction will notice that their anxiety is triggered more intensely and are likely to experience worse panic attacks and higher levels of daily anxiety.
+Whilst nights of heavy drinking or binge drinking can trigger anxiety, those who have an alcohol addiction will notice that their anxiety is triggered more intensely and are likely to experience worse panic attacks and higher daily anxiety levels.